thiswd/gitlab-export-issues/README.md

 ## Configuration

-Before running the script, you need to set up a few variables within the script:
+Before running the script, you need to set up a few variables within `config/settings.rb` file:

 - `SOURCE_GITLAB_TOKEN`: Your Personal Access Token for the source GitLab instance.
 - `DESTINATION_GITLAB_TOKEN`: Your Personal Access Token for the destination GitLab instance.